Fence Repair in McKinney, TX

 Wood Rot:

 All types of timber are in danger of wood rot, even more so in a humid climate like McKinney, TX where the moisture levels are above 50 percent during the wet season.
-Although cedar is fairly moisture-resistant, fence posts can rot in wet clay soil, especially when not sealed.
+Although cedar is fairly moisture-resistant, fence and wood posts can rot in wet clay soil, especially when not sealed.
 Check your wood panels for isolated discoloration or softened texture and do the screwdriver test by poking into the affected area to see if it breaks through.
-If you detect rotted wood at the right time, your McKinney fence repair technician will help you determine the condition of the other panels.
+If you detect rotted wood at the right time, your expert wood fence repair technician will help you determine the condition of the other panels.
 Chances are we can save the whole system by replacing a couple of boards and by resealing the rest.

 Termite Damage: